Table of Contents

 As the ecommerce industry grows, the logistics of getting orders to customers has become more complicated — especially with the novel coronavirus impacting entire ecommerce supply chains.

 One thing that remains constant in these uncertain times: Consumers don’t like to wait.

 We saw this firsthand amid the COVID-19 pandemic when even Amazon was prioritizing the fulfillment of essential-only products, causing delays of up to a month for other products.

-The effect on ecommerce logistics continues to be profound.
-The communicated speed at which consumers will receive their orders can play a deciding role in whether they choose to buy from your online store — or your biggest competitor.
+Now more than ever — at a time when people are choosing online over in-store to adhere to social distancing practices — the communicated speed at which consumers will receive their orders can play a deciding role in whether they choose to buy from your online store or a competitor’s.

 What is ecommerce logistics?

-Ecommerce logistics refers to the processes involved in storing and shipping inventory for an online store or marketplace, including inventory management and the picking, packing, and shipping of online orders.
+Ecommerce logistics refers to the processes of storing and shipping inventory for an online store or marketplace.
+Ecommerce logistics starts with moving inventory from the manufacturer and lasts until it arrives at the end customer’s destination.
+This includes inventory management, picking, packing, and shipping of online orders.

 With so many millions of packages shipped across the country on any given day, it’s vital that systems are in place to keep them on track and make sure they’re delivered to the right place on time.

 Digital fulfillment is one of the most critical pieces of ecommerce logistics, which includes: